-(May 21, 2018) -- The University of Texas at San Antonio (UTSA) has received a five-year, $7.7 million grant to support its Research Initiative for Scientific Enhancement (RISE) program.
+(May 21, 2018) -- The University of Texas at San Antonio (UTSA) has received a five-year, $7.7 million grant from the National Institutes of Health to support its Research Initiative for Scientific Enhancement (RISE) program.
 The program, which was founded in 2000, assists underrepresented students in attaining their doctoral degrees in the biomedical and behavioral sciences.

 “The RISE Program transforms the lives of our students,” said Edwin Barea-Rodriguez, UTSA Associate Dean for Student Success and Instructional Innovation and director of the RISE program.
 “It provides a great opportunity for our undergraduates to receive the training and support that they need to pursue a Ph.D. when they graduate from UTSA.
 It also increases opportunities for UTSA to diversify its doctoral programs and provides support for our doctoral trainees.”